nyxNyschd/ikt_pwa/README.md

 # The implementation

 The current main-branch holds the implementation using google firebase as backend server: this can be found in the functions/index.js file
-Here, also serverside push notifications are implemented which are triggered when data was added
+Serverside push notifications are added which are triggered when data was added

 This approach was chosen to speed things up: firebase offers full backend endpoints, storage and functions support.
-(Disadvantages and second approach see below)

 The successful part of the client-side implementation consists of
 1. The serviceWorker: public/sw.js